neilaronson/fraud_detection_case_study/readme.md

 * make_models2.py: Python script that imports the data, develops the model, and stores the model.
 * predict.py: Python script that reads in and vectorizes a single instance, and predicts the probability that the event is fraud.
 * app.py: Python script that retrieves new data from server, calls predict.py, and displays predictions.
-* presentation.pdf: Presentation deck with a summary of our process and findings.